 (WINDOWS SERVER INSTANCES)

-It is worthwhile to note that the Azure Dv2 instances – unlike AWS EC2 instances – have load balancing and auto-scaling built-in at no additional charge.
+It is worth noting that the Azure Dv2 instances – unlike AWS EC2 instances – have load balancing and auto-scaling built-in at no additional charge.
 This means you get even more value from Azure.
 In addition to delivering great prices, Microsoft provides further discounting and more flexible purchasing programs to support your journey to the cloud.

-- For customers with Enterprise Agreements, you not only get price reductions like these but also your price points are even lower – in many cases well below available AWS pricing – re-enforcing Microsoft commitment to be the number one enterprise cloud.
+- For customers with Enterprise Agreements, you get not only price reductions like these, but your price points are even lower – in many cases well below available AWS pricing – re-enforcing Microsoft’s commitment to be the number one enterprise cloud.

 - For developers, Microsoft provides up to $150 free Azure credits per month along with discounts for Dev/Test workloads through the Microsoft Developer Network program.
-Any developer will be able to get $25 free Azure credits per month for one year with the Dev Essentials program coming soon.
+Any developer will get $25 free Azure credits per month for one year, with the Dev Essentials program coming soon.

 - With the Azure Compute Pre-Purchase plan, you can receive up to 63% cost savings when you pre-purchase your virtual machines for one year.

 Prices aside, customers are using Azure for the value it brings.
-Customers are using Azure for its hybrid capabilities that enable existing on-premises environments to seamlessly bridge with the public cloud – a reality for the vast majority of organizations.
+Customers use Azure for its hybrid capabilities that enable existing on-premises environments to seamlessly bridge with the public cloud – a reality for most organizations.
 Azure customers are also using the rich set of services spanning IaaS and PaaS.
-Today, more than half of Azure IaaS customers are already benefiting by adopting higher-level PaaS services – where Azure has always offered the industry-leading capabilities.
-Companies large and small such as Towers Watson, BMW, and Jet.com are taking advantage of these application platform-level Azure services to improve their business agility and gain competitive advantage.
+Today, more than half of Azure IaaS customers are already benefiting by adopting higher-level PaaS services – where Azure has always offered industry-leading capabilities.
+Companies large and small such as Towers Watson, BMW, and Jet.com are taking advantage of these application platform level Azure services to improve their business agility and gain a competitive advantage.
 While Microsoft will continue to offer great low prices, Microsoft is even more proud of offering you a comprehensive cloud platform that helps you innovate faster, no matter where you are in your cloud journey.